Introduction

 chart.layout('layout name');

-If you're adding new data and want to keep the approximate position of existing nodes, consider using chart.expand().
+If you're adding new data and want to minimise the movement of existing nodes as much as possible, consider using chart.expand(), which uses adaptive behaviour by default.

-See our Layouts demo to compare the layouts and find the best one for your application.
-See also the layout options API which you can use to customise your layouts.
+See our Layouts demo to compare the layouts and the layout options API to explore the options you can use to customise your layouts.

 Organic

-The organic layout is our default layout that is used when you don't specify a layout while running chart.layout() or chart.expand().
+The organic layout is used by default when you run chart.layout() or chart.expand().

 Sequential

-The sequential layout is useful for displaying data with a clear sequence of links between distinct levels of nodes.
+The sequential layout is designed to display data that contains a clear sequence of links between distinct levels of nodes, or data where information flows from one level to another.

-It can automatically work out where to place nodes in the hierarchy in order to minimise link crossings and make efficient use of the available screen space.
+It examines link directions across the network and automatically works out where to place nodes in the hierarchy of levels in order to minimise link crossings and use all of the available screen space.

-The sequential layout options let you customise position of nodes in the hierarchy and also in relation to each other within each level.
+Alternatively, sequential layout options let you set positions of nodes within levels manually, and also set their position in relation to each other within each level.

-Explore sequential layout and its various options in the Display Hierarchies and Navigate Large Hierarchies demos.
+Explore the sequential layout in the Display Hierarchies and Navigate Large Hierarchies demos.

 Radial